Be8-Systems/be8-backend/README.md

 ### /groupkickmember

 Only the admin is able to kick a member of a group.
+The admin cannot kick himself.

 ```javascript
 const body = {